Bounded Hyperbolic Tangent: A Stable and Efficient Alternative to Pre-Layer Normalization in Large Language Models: Methodology

-Where $\gamma \in \mathbb{R}^d$ is a learnable scale parameter, $\odot$ denotes the element-wise product, $\lambda > 0$ is a hyperparameter defining the range of the bound, and $\kappa = (1-p)^{-1/2}$ is derived from a target probability $p \in (0,1)$ as shown in Proposition \ref{pro:bhyt_bound}, whose proof is detailed in Appendix~\ref{proof:bhyt_bound}.
+Here, $\gamma\in\mathbb{R}^{d}$ is a learnable scale parameter, $\odot$ denotes element-wise multiplication, and $\lambda>0$ specifies the desired pre-$\tanh$ range.
+For a target probability level $p\in(0,1)$, we set $\kappa=(1-p)^{-1/2}$, as formalized in Proposition~\ref{pro:bhyt_bound}.
+The proof is provided in Appendix~\ref{proof:bhyt_bound}.